Media Native

 Adding a banner to Adfox

-1. In the ad campaign settings, go to the Banners tab and click Add.
+1. In the campaign settings, go to Banners and click Add.

-2. Select the App Mobile Native banner type and the Media Native template.
+2. Choose the App Mobile Native banner type and the Media Native template.

 3. Set the banner parameters: